Grybaulia

 Grybaulia is a small village in Dzūkija National Park in Lithuania.
 The village is best known for its extensive fish ponds, which, surrounded by boreal forests provide breeding, feeding and wintering habitats for a number of bird species.

 Grybaulia village is located c.
 32 km from Druskininkai, 9 km from Marcinkonys, 5 km from Musteika (the nearest settlement), 10 km from the Belarusian border.

+Etymology

+The name Grybaulia comes from a word grybas 'a mushroom' with a Slavic prefix meaning 'a place of [abundant] mushrooms'.
+During the Interwar period current Grybaulia village was made from two parts called Kanalai ('canals') and Baubliai (from a personal name Baublys which correspondingly comes from a bird name 'bittern').